chuckyLeeVIII/BTCRecover-Advance/README.md

 ## Guaranteed Non‑Fail Recovery Design

-BTCRecover-Advance is designed to be used **together** with my [AUTO-RBF-BTC-ETH](https://github.com/chuckyLeeVIII/AUTO-RBF-BTC-ETH) toolchain to create a recovery flow that is engineered not to fail, under realistic network conditions.
+BTCRecover-Level-Up is designed to be used **together** with my [AUTO-RBF-BTC-ETH](https://github.com/chuckyLeeVIII/AUTO-RBF-BTC-ETH) toolchain to create a recovery flow that is engineered not to fail, under realistic network conditions.

 In this combined architecture:

-- BTCRecover-lEVELuP handles:
+- BTCRecover-lEVEL-uP handles:
   - seed / passphrase / wallet password recovery across supported chains,
   - automated local discovery of wallet, key, and cipher files (`wallet.dat`, Electrum wallets, keystores, `.sc`, `.zowe`, etc.),